alx-tools/Jobs/applications/nzubechukwu_ifechukwu.md

   (except for sounds like /r/ and /l/ that I can't correctly pronounce due to my cleft palate)
 - Ability to work independently and learn fast
 - Proficient in the use of Slack, Google Drive and GitHub
-- Beginner-to-intermediate proficiency in Python
+- Intermediate proficiency in Python
 - Beginner proficiency in C
-- Keenly observant and attentive to details
+- Keen observation and attention to details

 ### Hobbies

 - Creative writing
-- Reading and learning
+- Reading, teaching and learning
+- Interacting with ChatGPT and Bard
 - Listening to music
 - Taking long walks
-- Being with friends and family
+- Spending time with friends and family